How to draw a watermelon

 Adding Highlights & Shadows

-In this issue, I’ve shown you how to draw a watermelon, a summer tradition!
+And that’s how you draw a watermelon, a summer necessity!

-There are many different ways to express a watermelon, either real or illustrated, depending on how you draw it.
+There are many different ways to illustrate a watermelon, and the realistic appearance depends on how you draw it.